iszilagyigit/EfectiveJavaTips/README.md

 * You can create the instance reflectively and access them normally via their interface or superclass.
 * In case if reflection is not avoidable the length of programm with reflection can be reduced by catching *ReflectiveOperationException*.

+Item 66.
+Use native methods judiciously

+* It's rarely advisable to use native mehtods for performance improvements

+Item 67.
+Optimize judiciously

+> It's easy to do more harm then good expecially if you optimize prematurely.

+* Strive to write good programs rather then fast ones and don't sacrifice sound architecture principles for performance.
+* Strive to avoid design decisions that limit performance
+* Consider the performance consequences of your API design decisions
+* Measure performance before and after each attempted optimisation
+* Common wisdom says that 90% of the software time is in 10% od the code
+* Use profiling tools

+Item 68.
+Adhere to generally accepted naming convention

+> See: The Java Language Specification JLS, 6.1

+Examples:
+Package: org.junit
+Classes: Stream, FutureTask
+Method: remove, add
+Constant Field: MIN_VALUE
+Type Parameter (generics): T,E,K,V,X,R,U,V,T1,T2

 ## Exceptions